Share this Post

 How to set a good Example

-If we want our children to change the world for good, which I will assume we all do, then it goes that we want them to be open minded.
+If we want our children to change the world for good, which I will assume we all do, then we should want them to be open-minded.
 Open minded people ask questions.
 They seek knowledge.
 Closed minded people shut themselves off from knowledge—they avoid asking too many questions or risk proving their own opinion to be wrong.

 If question-asking was basketball, children would be Michael Jordan – or Lebron, or Kobe – whoever, I don’t sports.
 You get it.
 I’m saying children are gifted question askers.
 Encourage this and help them maintain their inquisitive nature.
 They’re going to need it.